 - migraine headaches

-Other progesterone medicines are available in gel or cream form.
+Other progesterone medications are available in gel or cream form.
 These include:

 - Crinone (progesterone gel)